'No enemies': the life-long advocacy of China's Nobel Peace Prize-winning dissident

 "He felt sad, quite upset.
 He cried.
 He felt it was hard to deal with."

-Liu Xia had been living under house arrest since her husband won the Nobel prize, but had been allowed to visit him in prison about once a month.
+Liu Xia had been living under house arrest since her husband won the Nobel prize, but was allowed to visit him in prison about once a month.
 She suffers from depression.

 She was allowed to be with him in the hospital where he spent his last days.